danbev/learning-ai/notes/llava.md

     { PROJECTOR_TYPE_RESAMPLER, "resampler"},
 };
 ```
-So these different types of approches to mapping the image embeddings into a
+So these are different types of approches to mapping the image embeddings into a
 space that can be processed along side text token embeddings.
 * MPL
 is a multi-layer perceptron which is a feedforward neural network which